 At Trinity Homecare, once the care plan and fees are agreed upon, costs usually remain consistent unless there’s a significant change in care requirements.
 It’s also important to keep in mind that annual inflationary increases are common across the sector, so families should plan for potential adjustments.

-Once your loved one has decided upon at home dementia care, taking the next steps to put a care plan into action couldn’t be easier.
+Once your loved one has decided upon at-home dementia care, taking the next steps to put a care plan into action couldn’t be easier.
 Trinity Homecare can perfectly match your loved one with an experienced dementia carer who will provide support and assistance all in the comfortable surroundings of home.

 Arranging nationwide live-in dementia care with Trinity is straightforward.